ramyardaneshgar/ProtocolsandServers-2/README.md

-# TryHackMe: Protocols and Servers 2 – Full Technical Walkthrough
+# Writeup for TryHackMeProtocols and Servers 2 Lab - network-layer attack vectors and defense mechanisms using tools like Hydra, tcpdump, SSH, and secure protocols (TLS, POP3S, IMAPS, FTPS).

 By Ramyar Daneshgar

----

 ## Objective